Democratic Kampuchea: Fall of large parts of territory and start of government-in-exile

 Peace still eluded the war-ravaged nation, however, and although the insurgency set in motion by the Khmer Rouge proved unable to topple the new Vietnamese-controlled regime in Phnom Penh, it did nonetheless keep the country in a permanent state of insecurity.
 The new administration was propped up by a substantial Vietnamese military force and civilian advisory effort.

-As events in the 1980s progressed, the main preoccupations of the new regime were survival, restoring the economy, and combating the Khmer Rouge insurgency by military and by political means.
+As events in the 1980s progressed, the main preoccupations of the new regime were survival, restoring the economy, and combating the Khmer Rouge insurgency through military and political means.

 Coalition Government of Democratic Kampuchea

-The UN General Assembly voted by a margin of 71 to 35 for the Khmer Rouge to retain their seat at the UN, with 34 abstentions and 12 absentees.
-The seat was occupied by Thiounn Prasith, an old cadre of Pol Pot and Ieng Sary from their student days in Paris and one of the 21 attendees at the 1960 KPRP Second Congress.
+The United Nations General Assembly voted by a margin of 71 to 35 for the Khmer Rouge to retain their seat at the UN, with 34 abstentions and 12 absentees.
+The seat was occupied by Thiounn Prasith, an old cadre of Pol Pot and Ieng Sary from their student days in Paris, and one of the 21 attendees at the 1960 KPRP Second Congress.
 The seat was retained under the name "Democratic Kampuchea" until 1982 and then "Coalition Government of Democratic Kampuchea" until 1993.

 According to journalist Elizabeth Becker, former U.S. National Security Advisor Zbigniew Brzezinski said that in 1979, "I encouraged the Chinese to support Pol Pot.
 Pol Pot was an abomination.
 We could never support him, but China could."
 Brzezinski has denied this, writing that the Chinese were aiding Pol Pot "without any help or encouragement from the United States."

-China, the United States, and other Western countries opposed an expansion of Vietnamese and Soviet influence in Indochina, and refused to recognize the People's Republic of Kampuchea as the legitimate government of Cambodia, claiming that it was a puppet state propped up by Vietnamese forces.
-China funneled military aid to the Khmer Rouge regime, which in the 1980s proved to be the most capable insurgent force, while the U.S. publicly supported a non-Communist alternative to the PRK; in 1985, the Reagan administration approved US$5 million in aid to the republican Khmer People's National Liberation Front (KPNLF, led by former prime minister Son Sann, and the Armée Nationale Sihanoukiste (ANS), the armed wing of the pro-Sihanouk FUNCINPEC party.
+Because China, the United States and other Western countries opposed an expansion of Vietnamese and Soviet influence in Indochina, they refused to recognize the People's Republic of Kampuchea as the legitimate government of Cambodia, claiming that it was a puppet state propped up by Vietnamese forces.
+China funneled military aid to the Khmer Rouge regime, which in the 1980s proved to be the most capable insurgent force, while the U.S. publicly supported a non-Communist alternative to the PRK; in 1985, the Reagan administration approved US$5 million in aid to the republican Khmer People's National Liberation Front (KPNLF), led by former prime minister Son Sann, and the Armée Nationale Sihanoukiste (ANS), the armed wing of the pro-Sihanouk FUNCINPEC party.

 The KPNLF, while lacking in military strength compared to the Khmer Rouge, commanded a sizable civilian following (up to 250,000) amongst refugees near the Cambodia–Thailand border that had fled the Khmer Rouge regime.
 FUNCINPEC had the benefit of traditional peasant Khmer loyalty to the crown and Sihanouk's widespread popularity in the countryside.

-In practice, the military strength of the non-KR groups within Cambodia was minimal, though their funding and civilian support was often greater than the Khmer Rouge.
-The Thatcher and Reagan administrations both supported the non-KR insurgents covertly, with weapons, and military advisors in the form of Green Berets and Special Air Service units, who taught sabotage techniques in camps just inside Thailand.
+While the military strength of the non-KR groups within Cambodia was relatively limited in practice, they nevertheless regularly managed to secure significantly larger funding and more widespread support among the civilian population than the Khmer Rouge.
+The Thatcher and Reagan administrations both supported the non-KR insurgents covertly, with weapons and military advisors in the form of Green Berets and Special Air Service units, who taught sabotage techniques in camps just inside Thailand.